 The challenges of balancing content management and user-interface (UI) usability can be intimidating.
 If you build your website for a desktop, you may have pages that are long and rich with content.
 But what about learners using mobile devices?
 If they have to scroll endlessly—or worse—find pages cut off and inaccessible on their small screen, then they’re excluded from the full benefits of your program.
 If you’re going the DIY route, rather than using a third-party platform that specializes in this sort of design for medical associations, here are a few guidelines to follow:

 Focus on “Lean” Development

 “Lean” design has been around for a few years.
 It’s defined as design that focuses on the essentials, rather than allowing style to overwhelm function.
 An example would be changing the UI of an educational website to highlight content and simple navigation, rather than wasting valuable space on images that distract from the login, menu, and self-service section.
-Make sure your design makes access to the most important tasks—login, activities launch, activities progress data, and payment—easily accessible.
+Make sure your design optimizes access to the most important tasks—login, activities launch, activities progress data, and payment.

 Mobile-Friendly Design is Touch-Friendly